qiime2/q2-fragment-insertion/README.md

     conda install -c https://conda.anaconda.org/biocore q2-fragment-insertion
     qiime dev refresh-cache

-## Why you should prefer fragment insertion aka SEPP over de-novo trees
+## Why you should prefer fragment insertion AKA SEPP over de-novo trees

 ### Fragment insertion avoids artificially long outgroup branches that would lead to exaggerated separation in beta diversity.

 <img src="Example/denovoArtifacts.png">

-Beta diversity was computed for all 599 samples of this study (manuscript in preparation) on the non rarefied deblur table with 4,727 sOTUs total as unweighted unifrac distance with three alternative phylogenetic trees:
+Beta diversity was computed for all 599 samples of [this study](https://qiita.ucsd.edu/study/description/10422) (manuscript in preparation) on the non rarefied deblur table with 4,727 sOTUs total as unweighted unifrac distance with three alternative phylogenetic trees:

   A) De-novo by aligning 249nt long fragments via mafft and inferring a tree via fasttree - as suggested in the QIIME 2 "moving pictures" [tutorial](https://docs.qiime2.org/2017.10/tutorials/moving-pictures/#generate-a-tree-for-phylogenetic-diversity-analyses).
 Strong separation between observed clusters cannot be explained by any metadata, but the relative abundance of three sOTUs belonging to the genus *Methanobrevibacter*: not detectable in lower gray cluster, very low abundant in upper coloured cluster.